-(This recipe for Chipotle Chicken with Cashews was originally posted in July 2012, but was updated with new photos in 2018).
+(This recipe for Chipotle Chicken with Cashews was originally published in July 2012, but was updated in 2019).

 Really, this chipotle chicken with cashews can be made in three easy steps.
 The first step is cooking the rice, the second step is cooking the chipotle chicken, and the third is adding in the other veggies and combining it all together.